kahypar/mt-kahypar/FileFormats.md

 The file contains one line for each (hyper)node.
 Each line contains a single number which is the block ID if the node should be fixed, or -1 if the node can be assigned to any block.

+## Conversion Tools for Other Formats

+While we do not support other graph or hypergraph file formats as direct input, we provide some conversion tools.
+Each can be built via `make <tool-name>`.
+ - `MtxToGraph`
+ - `SnapToHgr`
+ - `SnapToMetis`

+Furthermore, there are conversion tools from hMetis/Metis format to other formats, which are especially useful for comparison benchmarks to other partitioning algorithms.